spencertipping/phi/design.md

 Parsers consume concatenative.
 So we have some elementary value/parser things, and we have baseline rules that perform higher-order parser operations to those.
 This might sorta work.

+### Going back to concatenative...
+Concatenative makes sense on its own _just_ to provide a way to define a function without getting into complicated parser/rewrite stuff.
+That's the main problem with the non-concatenative design: functions require more support code than is ideal.
+True concatenative simplifies all of that and means that functions are as simple as quoted lists or something.
+It really is a much nicer execution model.